Gardening in the South

 December, January and February are usually a very quiet time in the garden.
 This is not the case in the South.
 In fact, many of the cool season crops such as brassicas do best at this time.
 Another benefit to the south is the ground rarely freezes thus is malleable for planting these during this time.
 Also, it is time to add perennials such as fruit trees.
+This is also the best time to build a raised bed, find out how to do it.
 Make your gardening plans now!

 December – plant fruit trees, cover garden beds in mulch, weed around areas where cool season veggies are growing, collect leaves for compost

 January – finalize plan for spring garden, order seeds, begin cool season plants indoors

 February – plant cool season veggies directly in the ground, such as carrots and beets, mulch well, and finished compost to all beds

 Definitely expect more rain during this time.
 While more rain means you do not have to water, watch out for flooding, pooling water and other excess water issues that can impact your crops.

 March, April and May are the second busiest months with planting, starting seedlings, crop rotation and succession planting.
 This is also the time when side dressing with compost and setting up new or additional beds, planters, pots or plots should be completed.

 March – the final frost will pass this month, keep an eye on the weather, start warm season plants indoors, watch for rain and flooding